Process driven for successful delivery

 Step 4 - Project Plan

 Once given the green light, your first deliverable is our detailed project plan, showing time-scales of each sub-phase of the project.
-As each key design stage is reached, a revised project plan is provided, though can be requested at any point during a project.
+The project plan is reviewed internally weekly and re-issued to the client should any change have occured.
 Time-scales can fluctuate mid-project, shortened by more expedient than anticipated client approval, or lengthened by a mid-project change; time-scale impacts presented through our ECR (engineering change request) system and, assuming approval, reflected dynamically within the project plan.
-See an example here.
+See an example

 Step 5 – Design Specification

 The final specification provides a clear and concise description of the complete system design and its functionality, as well as how it will connect and interact with the ‘outside world’.
-See an example here.
+See an example.

 Step 6 - Schematic Design

 Once agreed, we then design the board to the Design Specification, employing techniques to meet with client type approvals such as EMC emissions, temperature range, vibration, and circuit protection.
 Completed schematics are then sent for approval before moving to the board layout stage.
-See an example here.
+See an example.

 Step 7 - PCB Design